 During the Annual Enrollment Period, anyone is eligible to apply.

 Special Enrollment Period

 Contrary to the name, there is no official specific period of time when the special enrollment starts and ends.
-(However, one could argue that the current Special Enrollment Period began February 1, 2016 and will end October 31, 2016.)
 Special Enrollment Period describes anytime outside of the annual open enrollment period when you can enroll in a health insurance plan or change your current plan.
 Instead of using specific schedules, Special Enrollment Period is determined by a number of different life events.
 This means applicants are eligible to enroll as they undergo one or more of the following life events:

 - Losing other health insurance plans

 - Getting married

 - Having a baby, placing a child for adoption, or adopting a child

 - Having a change in income that affects eligibility for premium tax credits

 - Gaining citizenship or leaving incarceration